raymondwang/raymondwang.github.io/README.md

 A personal website with a brief bio, selected portfolio projects, a professional resume, and specified skills.
 Hosted via Github; written with Sass, Bootstrap, JavaScript, and jQuery.
 Designed and created independently.

 ---

+To do:

+- Work on link functionality on project titles post-flip.
+- Project-info color.